 - 1.1 Where a student disregards rules, disobeys instructions or otherwise engages in conduct which causes or may cause harm, inconvenience or embarrassment to the College, staff members or other students, the student will be subject to disciplinary action. - 1.2 The disciplinary procedures undertaken by the College vary according to the seriousness of the alleged offence and the age of the student.
-Where the allegation, if proved, may result in suspension or expulsion, the student and parents will be informed of the allegations and procedural steps to be followed in dealing with the matter.
-In relation to all matters to be investigated, students will be informed of the nature of the allegation and given an opportunity to respond to the allegations. - 1.3 The penalties imposed vary according to the behaviour and the prior record of the student.
+Where the allegation, if proved, may result in suspension or expulsion, the student and parents will be informed of the allegations and any steps taken in dealing with the matter.
+In relation to all matters to be investigated, students will be informed of the nature of the allegation and given an opportunity to respond to the allegations. - 1.3 The penalties imposed vary according to the behaviour and are guided by the College Behavioural Management flowchart for Junior and Senior Schools.
+A student's prior record of either good or poor behaviour may be taken into account.
 At the lower end of the scale, a demerit or detention may be appropriate.
-At the upper end of the scale, the behaviour could result in suspension or expulsion. - 1.4 The College prohibits the use of corporal punishment in disciplining students attending the College. - 1.5 The College does not explicitly or implicitly sanction the administering of corporal punishment by non-school persons, including parents, to enforce discipline at the College.
+At the upper end of the scale, the behaviour could result in suspension or expulsion.
+Note: as in all decisions the College reserves the right to determine the punishment in line with the Behaviour Management approach outlined in the Junior and Senior School flowcharts. - 1.4 The College prohibits the use of corporal punishment in disciplining students attending the College. - 1.5 The College does not explicitly or implicitly sanction the administering of corporal punishment by non-school persons, including parents, to enforce discipline at the College.